handsontable/handsontable/docs/content/guides/accessibility/keyboard-navigation.md

 # Keyboard navigation

-Navigate the grid with the keyboard alone, and tweak the navigation options to meet your users' needs.
+Navigate the grid with the keyboard alone, and change the navigation options to meet your users' accessibility needs.

 [[toc]]